wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 After the switch block, if local variable `status` is `OK`, indicating that the request is at the head of the MSHR, and that no responses is being expected for the request itself, then the `FlushLineInv` is propagated to the lower level by calling `forwardFlush()`, and the state of the block transits to `I_B`.

+The response event of `FlushLineInv` is `FlushLineResp`.
+The event is handled by method `handleFlushLineResp()`, which has already been discussed above.

+#### External Downgrades and Invalidations

+Non-L1 cache handles external downgrades and invalidations differently from the L1 cache, mostly because of the need to recursively downgrade or invalidate the upper level copies, and to deal with the contention between the external requests and unsolicited evictions or flushes from the upper level.

+##### handleFetch()

+Method `handleFetch` is identical to the one in the L1 cache.
+It only works on shared, non-exclusive copies of the block, and it sends the contents of the block in a `FetchResp` event, which always contains clean data (i.e., eviction flag is set, but dirty flag is clear), by calling `sendResponseDown()`.
+The method only handles transient and stable versions of `I` and `S`, and they will not transit